+Moderator’s summary:

+Most of the companies are not convinced with the solution proposed in [6], so we leave it with an FFS.

 On the other hand, since the main concern raised above is focused on the disaggregated architecture, for non-disaggregated architecture, the concern may not apply.
 So we propose the following,